La Herradura's 4 Gorgeous Beaches

 4. Playa Calaiza

 Playa Calaiza is a hidden cove that most people don't know about.
-It is one of the most remote and quietest of the beaches in La Herradura.
+It's one of the most remote and quietest of the La Herradura beaches.

-In order to access the beach you need to either rent a kayak and paddel out or you can drive down to the bottom of Carmenes del Mar and access it from a footpath that runs through the Pine forest.
+To access the beach you need to either rent a kayak, or you can drive to Carmenes del Mar and access it from a footpath that runs through the Pine forest.

-For more information on this beach, see the Calaiza Beach Guide.
+For more information on this La Herradura beach...and how to find it... see the Playa Calaiza Beach Guide.

-Recommended Beach HotelsAny of the Hotels in La Herradura would be a good place to stay to enjoy this beach.
+Recommended La Herradura Beach HotelsAny of the Hotels in La Herradura would be a good place to stay to enjoy this beach.